AMWA-TV/bcp-007-01/docs/Overview.md

 The NMOS terms ‘Controller’, ‘Node’, ‘Source’, ‘Flow’, ‘Sender’, ‘Receiver’ are used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).

-This specification also defines the following terms.
+This specification also defines the following terms:

 ### Native NDI Device